-The PA court system is composed of sharia courts, military courts, the Court of First Instance, Court of Conciliation, the Courts of Appeal, the High Court of Justice (which has primary jurisdiction over electoral matters), and the newly created Constitutional Court (which interprets the Basic Law and legislative texts).
+The PA court system is composed of sharia courts, military courts, the Court of First Instance, Court of Conciliation, the Courts of Appeal, the High Court of Justice, and the newly created Constitutional Court (which interprets the Basic Law and legislative texts) and Electoral Court.

 The Palestinian judiciary faces a number of challenges, including the intra-Palestinian split that has led to the development of a parallel justice system in Gaza under Hamas, as well as continued obstacles resulting from Israel’s occupation and limited Palestinian sovereignty.
 President Mahmoud Abbas has also been accused of stacking the Constitutional Court with loyalists.